Steve Azar

 Stephen Thomas Azar (born April 11, 1964) is an American country music singer, songwriter, guitarist, and philanthropist.
 Active since 1996, he has released a total of seven studio albums: one on the former River North Records, one on Mercury Nashville, and five independently.
 Azar has charted nine times on Billboard Hot Country Songs, most successfully with his late 2001-early 2002 hit "I Don't Have to Be Me ('til Monday)", which reached the number two position there.
 After leaving Mercury in 2005, Azar began recording independently; Slide On Over Here, his second independently-released album, charted the top-40 country singles "Moo La Moo" and "Sunshine (Everybody Needs a Little)" in 2009.

 In addition to these albums, Azar released a number of standalone songs including a song to promote the National FFA Organization and a jingle for McDonald's restaurants.
 His 2017 album Down at the Liquor Store featured a number of guest musicians who had previously played for B. B. King and Elvis Presley, and was credited to Steve Azar and the King's Men.
 Azar has written most of his own songs, and his style draws from country, rock, and Delta blues, with his singing voice gaining frequent comparisons to John Mellencamp.
 In addition to his albums, Azar has also hosted a number of charities and music festivals.
 In 2017, he was named Music and Cultural Ambassador of Mississippi by that state's then-governor Phil Bryant.
+Azar's song "One Mississippi" has also been named as the official state song of Mississippi and adapted into a children's book.

 Biography

-Stephen Thomas Azar was born April 11, 1964, as one of five children born to Lebanese couple Joe and Virgie Azar in Greenville, Mississippi.
+Stephen Thomas Azar was born on April 11, 1964 as one of five children born to couple Joe and Virgie Azar in Greenville, Mississippi.
+He is of Lebanese and Syrian descent.
 He began writing songs as a child, primarily for use in Catholic Mass and other liturgies at his church.
 When Azar was 10 years old, he began receiving guitar lessons from Delta blues singer Sonny Boy Nelson.
 He was a regular customer at a liquor store that Azar's father owned.
 Azar had his first recording session in Nashville, Tennessee, at age 15 when his father took him there to cut demos.
 After high school, Azar attended Delta State University, from which he graduated with a degree in business management.
 Azar began touring locally at various clubs around Mississippi with a band that included his brother, Joe Azar Jr. When one of his band members committed suicide and another was incarcerated for murder, he switched to performing as a solo act.
 In addition, he and Joe owed money towards equipment they had bought.
 After the payments had been completed, Azar and his wife moved to Nashville in 1993 so he could pursue a recording contract.